tietoevry-infra-as-code/terraform-azurerm-mssql-db/README.md

 * [Private DNS zone for privatelink A records](https://www.terraform.io/docs/providers/azurerm/r/private_dns_zone.html)
 * [SQL Script execution to create Database](https://docs.microsoft.com/en-us/sql/ssms/scripting/sqlcmd-run-transact-sql-script-files?view=sql-server-ver15)

-> #### *If you prefer private endpoints feature, firewall rules are not relevant.
+> #### *Note: If you prefer private endpoints feature, firewall rules are not relevant.
 However, this module can support both the Public and Private availability of the Database.
 Disable the firewall rules, in case you want to create the database using private endpoints only.*

 ## Module Usage